andreas-mausch/andreas-mausch.github.io/blog/_posts/2022-02-16-buffer-overflow.md

 As you can see, the buffer size remains unchecked and a user can enter more than the expected 20 characters.
 This leads to write into parts of the memory the program is not supposed to write.

-We will overwrite the RETURN address of the function, which is stored in the stack, in order to execute the secretFunction().
+We will overwrite the RETURN address of the echo() function, in order to call the secretFunction() instead of returning to main().
+The address is stored in the stack.
+We need to find the right location and overwrite it.

 # Compilation